SijanC147/dotbot-ruby/README.md

-Dotbot-golang
+Dotbot-ruby
 =============

-Plugin for [dotbot](https://github.com/anishathalye/dotbot) that knows how to install [GoLang](https://golang.org/) packages.
+Plugin for [dotbot](https://github.com/anishathalye/dotbot) that knows how to install ruby gems.

 Usage
 -----